Jiaying-Xu-1/my_new_website/content/blogs/blog1.md

 ---

 Hello everyone!
 Nice to meet you here!

-I am Jiaying Xu.
+I am Jiaying Xu from China.

-I graduated from Peking University, China.
+I graduated from Peking University, majoring in Finance.

 Currently, I am a MFA student at London Business School.

 This is my personal portfolio website and I will share my life stories and upload recent projects here!